St. Mary's NATIONAL CATHOLIC CHURCH

 Sanctus ("Holy, Holy"; based on the praise of the Seraphim in Isa 6:3 and Rev 4:8):

-All: Holy, Holy, Holy Lord
+ALL: Holy, Holy, Holy Lord of hosts.

 Heaven and earth are filled with your glory.